radam9/codewars/README.md

-# Codewars
+# Coding-challenges

-Repo with codewars challanges
+Repo with coding challenges